JorMerr/PyBer_Analysis/README.md

 The purpose of this analysis project is to calculate the total weekly fares of PyBer Ride Sharing per city type (Urban, Suburban, and Rural).
 The analysis will include a multiple-line graph showing data for the date range of 2019-01-01 through 2019-04-28.

-Finally, the following report will summarize the differences between each city type in order for PyBer management to make future business decisions.
+Finally, the following report will summarize the differences between each city type in order for PyBer management to make future business decisions, and will include additional recommendations for further analysis.

 ## Results

+### Analysis

 Analysis of PyBer Ride Sharing data shows several clear differences between ride-sharing data based on city type, as can be seen on the summary dataframe below.